Menu

 Golf at Sea Island Tees Off

-The former Retreat Plantation—a plantation house, extensive gardens, a hospital, and the majestic Avenue of Oaks—is now home to the Sea Island Golf Club.
-With Walter Travis’s first nine-hole course underway, work begins early the next year on Seaside, the second nine.
+The grounds of the former Retreat Plantation—a house, extensive gardens, hospital, and the majestic Avenue of the Oaks—is now home to the Sea Island Golf Club.
+With Walter Travis’s first nine-hole course underway, work begins early the following year on Seaside, the second nine.
 Travis dies before his plans come together, so Coffin turns to the famous English firm of Harry S. Colt and Charles Alison to complete the design.

 From Corn Barn to Clubhouse